 Call for Laidlaw Scholarship project proposals

-Project proposals are now being sought from academic staff for the Laidlaw Undergraduate Research and Leadership Scholarship 2021.
+Project proposals are now being sought from academic colleagues for the Laidlaw Leadership and Research Programme 2022.

-The programme aims to develop a new generation of leaders who are skilled researchers, embrace data-based decision making, and believe it is a moral imperative to lead with integrity.
+The programme aims to develop a new generation of leaders, who are skilled researchers, embrace data-based decision making and believe it’s a moral imperative to lead with integrity.

-A total of 26 scholarships are awarded to students at Leeds in the first year of a three-year undergraduate degree programme.
+26 scholarships are awarded to students at Leeds in the first year of a three- or four-year undergraduate degree programme.

 Projects are encouraged to have an international dimension – e.g. a focus on another country or contain a global element.
 This may include an opportunity to spend all or part of the research period in an overseas university or placement.

-To date, more than one thousand scholars have completed the programme across the globe.
+To date, more than a thousand scholars have completed the programme all over the world.

 Benefits for you

-There are many benefits to being a Laidlaw Scholarship research project supervisor, including:
+There are many benefits to being a Laidlaw Programme research project supervisor, including: